- UK Sponsor Licence Eligibility

 - Sportsperson, for elite sportspeople and coaches who will be based in the UK for up to 3 years

-Skilled workers who wish to remain in the UK temporarily, can apply for a Tier 5 Visa.
+Skilled workers who wish to remain in the UK temporarily, can apply for a Temporary Worker visa.
 This includes:

 - Creative and Sporting workers, such as sportspersons, artists and entertainers

 - Charity unpaid workers

 - Religious workers, doing preaching, pastoral and non-pastoral work

 - Secondment Worker (Global Business Mobility)

 - Government Authorised Exchange, for work experience, research or training

 - International Agreement, for those whose job is covered by international law, such as employees of overseas governments

 - Scale-up Worker

 - Seasonal Worker